A saved draft was found on this device.

 When I , I want to , so I can

 The opening paragraph is the #1 citation zone — research on ChatGPT citation patterns has shown a substantial share of cited passages comes from the first 30% of a page.
 If the content type mismatches the reader's stage, the piece gets skipped regardless of how good the opening is.
-The opening itself follows the universal Answer-First requirements (methodology §6.3); the journey stage determines which kind of content surrounds that opening.
+The opening itself follows the universal Answer-First requirements (Foundations §6.3); the journey stage determines which kind of content surrounds that opening.

 • Awareness — educational content; science foundations; problem explanation